 There are many surprisingly helpful - and delicious foods - for arthritis swelling, stiffness and pain.
 Here are three of them…

 Pineapple is one of the most delicious fruits out there!
-Juicy and tangy, pineapple is chockfull of nutrients
+Juicy and tangy, pineapple is chockfull of nutrients to help arthritis

 and joint pain